mertvetsky/yii2-simple-container-configurator/README.md

              'file' => __DIR__ . '/services.php',
         ],
 ```
+and `'containerConfig'` to `bootstrap` block.

-then create config/services.php file with your services definitions like
+Then create config/services.php file with your services definitions like
 ```
 <?php